hzi-bifo/MI-TIP/README.md

 ```
 cp $MITIP_HOME/MI-TIP ./MI-TIP.copy
 ```
-With any prefered editor, such as vim, users can disable the parts which have been already done.
+With any prefered editor, such as vim, users can disable the parts which have been done.
 Those parts can be deleted or encapsulated into functions.

 _Please note that commands before_
 ```